 One of the things that results in women bringing in less money than men is work interruptions due to pregnancy and subsequent maternity leave.
 So, if you're looking to champion a particular cause, whether in protest or in direct engagement with your elected officials, legally mandating paid time off for pregnancy and for paternity leave is a great step.
 And remember, that's paternity leave, not just maternity leave ― letting fathers choose to stay home with their young children benefits women and strikes against patriarchy, too.

-10. Let Ivanka Trump Know You Haven't Forgotten Her Promises
+10. Let Ivanka Trump Know You Haven't Forgotten Her Equal Pay Promises

 One of President Trump's most effective surrogates during the 2016 campaign was his own daughter Ivanka, who gave a speech at the Republican National Convention calling, in part, for equal pay.
-So now, with her father in the White House and her moving in as well, it's a good time to call, email, and do whatever you can to communicate a loud message: that you haven't forgotten, and that her credibility and reputation is on the line, too.
+Call, email, and do whatever you can to communicate a loud message: that you haven't forgotten, and that her credibility and reputation is on the line, too.
+If you want to go beyond calling, feel free to try the social media route.
+Tag her on Twitter and encourage your friends to do the same.
+Be firm and demanding, but respectful.

-11. Get Friends To Join You In Whatever You Do
+11. Get Friends To Join Your Equal Pay Day Efforts

 Remember, none of these goals can be reached alone.
-Whether you're headed to a protest, calling up members of Congress, or trying to make an impact with where you spend your money, spread the word.
+Whether you're headed to a protest later in the year, calling up members of Congress, or trying to make an impact with where you spend your money, spread the word.
 And if you're trying to make an impression on your elected representatives, the more people the better.
 Plus, it's more fun to have sympathetic friends along for the ride, right?